Officer Next Door Sales Program (14.198)

 Beneficiary Eligibility

-Law enforcement officers purchasing a HUD-owned home in a designated revitalization area for use as their residence.
+Law enforcement officers, firefighters, teachers, and EMTs purchasing a HUD-owned home in a designated revitalization area for use as their sole residence.

 Credentials/Documentation

-Sales contract; addendum to sales contract HUD Form 9548-A; second mortgage and note.
+Sales contract (HUD 9548); employer certification; second mortgage and note.

 Application Procedure

-Interested law enforcement officers apply by submitting a bid for a property listed through HUD's sale disposition program.
-Properties for sale are listed on the internet at sites accessible to the general public.
-Bids are submitted electronically.
-The bid amount submitted must be displayed list price.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Interested persons apply by submitting an offer to purchase a property listed through HUD's property disposition program.
+Properties for sale are listed on the Internet at sites accessible to the general public.
+Offers are submitted electronically.
+The offer amount submitted must be the list price.

 Award Procedure

-A winning bid is selected randomly each week.
-The winning bidder is offered the property at a 50 percent discount off the list price.
-A document package is mailed to the selected bidder.
-The bidder accepts by signing and returning the sales documents.
-The selected bidder receives title to the home at a sales closing.
-The selected bidder arranges for financing of the purchase price.
+A winning offer is selected randomly by lottery each week in the event several bids are received on a single property.
+The selected offeror bids the full list price but is offered the property at a 50 percent discount off the list price, subject to the purchaser fully complying with the 36-month occupancy requirement and other program rules.
+The selected offeror is provided with a document package.
+The offeror accepts by signing and returning the sales documents.
+The selected offeror receives title to the home at a sales closing.
+The selected offeror arranges for financing of the purchase price.

 Deadlines